JujuAdams/Bento/docs/0.2/Setting-Up.md

 BentoInputPointer(_x, _y, device_mouse_check_button(0, mb_left));
 ```

 ?> There are also input functions for directional control as well.
-You can read more about input modes [on a different page](Tech-Input).
+You can read more about navigation modes [on a different page](Tech-Input).

 Once you've collected user input then you'll need to run Bento's native update loop using `BentoSystemStep()`.
 You should run `BentoSystemStep()` immediately after collecting player input in the Step event in most cases.
 This means that your Step event, for basic mouse input and using only GUI-space for brevity, should look something like this: